quantex-oss/turing-model/README.md

 # Quick Start Guide

-FinancePy can be installed from pip using the following command:

-`pip install financepy`

-To upgrade an existing installation type:

-`pip install --upgrade financepy`

-I have encountered problems using Anaconda3-2020.07 due to some Numba and LLVMLite problems.
-However Anaconda3-2020.02 works.

-## Using FinancePy in a Jupyter Notebook

-Once financepy has been installed, it is easy to get started.

-Just download the project and examine the set of Jupyter Notebooks in the notebooks folder.

 A pdf manual describing all of the functions can be found in the project directory.

 ## Overview

-FinancePy is a python-based library that is currently in beta version.
+Turing_models is a python-based library that is currently in beta version.
 It covers the following functionality:

 * Valuation and risk models for a wide range of equity, FX, interest rate and credit derivatives.

 Although it is written entirely in Python, it can achieve speeds comparable to C++ by using Numba.
 As a result the user has both the ability to examine the underlying code and the ability to perform pricing and risk at speeds which compare to a library written in C++.

-The target audience for this library includes:

-* Students of finance and students of python
-* Academics teaching finance or conducting research into finance
-* Traders wishing to price or risk-manage a derivative.
-* Quantitative analysts seeking to price or reverse engineer a price.
-* Risk managers wishing to replicate and understand price sensitivity.
-* Portfolio managers wishing to check prices or calculate risk measures.
-* Fund managers wanting to value a portfolio or examine a trading strategy.

 Users should have a good, but not advanced, understanding of Python.
 In terms of Python, the style of the library has been determined subject to the following criteria: